Goncervan/BandsChallenge/README.md

     <li>  Then run npm start and enjoy! </li>
   </ol>
 !important
-<h3>there is an error in the users that I could not fix. you can only create one user at a time. once you create a new one, the previous one is deleted</h3>
+<h3>there is an error in the users that I could not fix. you can only create one user at a time. once you create a new one or logout, the previous one is deleted</h3>

 I hope you like it!
 It was a very cool challenge to work on.
 I really enjoyed it.